CIG Speaker Series

 The CIG Speakers Series seeks to promote computational modeling in geodynamics and related earth science disciplines.
 Speakers are drawn from a diverse pool of experts with exceptional capability to communicate the power of computation for understanding the dynamic forces that shape the surface and operate in the interior of our planet.
 Lectures are aimed at a broad scientific audience suitable for departmental or university colloquia series, and similar venues.
 Institutions with strong math and computational science departments or with diverse populations that are underrepresented in STEM are encouraged to apply.

-Two speakers are selected each academic year by CIG’s Science Steering Committee, with each scientist committing to 2-3 trips.
+Two speakers are selected each academic year with each scientist committing to 2-3 trips.
 We encourage two or more institutions in the same region to propose lectures that can be combined into a single trip.
 We strongly seek to engage underserved students and undergraduate-focused institutions.

 - To increase awareness of computational geophysics and computational sciences as a career by bringing dynamic scientific talks to new audiences.

 - To bring computational geodynamics speakers to institutions that may not otherwise have access to speakers with expertise in computational science or computational geophysics.

 - To connect speakers and CIG with audiences from a variety of STEM domains, and to broaden participation in CIG.

 - To work toward building a more diverse community within computational geodynamics.

 Information for Speakers and Nominators

 - Submit your Application/Nomination by March 29, 2019.